12 December 2022

 Area : 450 sqm

-The raw concrete of the interior walls echoes the minimalism of the exteriors, with warmth provided by the use of materials such as oak and stone, as well as elegant contemporary furniture.
+The raw concrete of the interior walls echoes the minimalism of the exteriors, with warmth provided using materials such as oak and stone, as well as elegant contemporary furniture.
 In the garden, centuries-old olive trees and other endemic plants soften the architecture.
 Added to the warm wood and stone finishes of the villa, these green spaces create a balance with the concrete volume.